theseniordads/monomental/DOCS/README.md

 Now that all the demo parts were working, we just need to fix the problem of the "static" music not playing.
 We suspected that with the Adrenaline Ripper not ripping the music the right way for the main music (To be fair, it appeared to recognise it as a different format of music to Megatizer.), then the same might be true for the "static" music.
 So, given that it wasn't a large piece of music, we could probably just go into MONST2 in an instance of Hatari, load in the original demo, and rip the music from there.

-So, we noted all the addresses of the music files in MONST2 as we knew there were all bunched together in the data, so we figured that if it's inbetween othe music files, we can work out it's length!
+So, we noted all the addresses of the music files in MONST2 as we knew they were all bunched together in the data, so we figured that if it's inbetween othe music files, we can work out it's length!
 Unfortunately, it was right at the *end* of the music files!
 Luckily the memory address of old screen pointer is saved in the address right after the end of the music files, so we were able to get the length that way.